adomokos/light-service/README.md

 To take advantage of another organizer or action, you might need to tweak the context a bit.
 Let's say you have a hash, and you need to iterate over its values in a series of action.
 To alter the context and have the values assigned into a variable, you need to create a new action with 1 line of code in it.
 That seems a lot of seremony for a simple change.
 You can do that in a `execute` method like this `execute(->(ctx) { ctx[:some_values] = ctx.some_hash.values })`.
 [This test](spec/acceptance/orchestrator/execute_spec.rb) describes how you can use it.

+** Thanks to [@bwvoss](https://github.com/bwvoss) for writing most of the Orchestrators code, I only ported his changes to LS and submitted the PR.

 ## Requirements

 This gem requires ruby 2.x